folklorelabs/pockest-helper/README.md

     * Chrome: Toggle on top right
     * Edge: Toggle on left side
     * Kiwi: Toggle on top right
-5. Delete any old versions of Pockest Helper
+5. Delete any old versions of Pockest Helper already installed on this browser
 6. Click the button to install the addon on the **Manage Extensions** page:
     * Chrome: "Load Unpacked" on top left
     * Edge: "Load Unpacked" on top center